rslaria/website/README.md

 If you contribute substantially to this service, we invite you to become a "member site"!
 A member site is one of our ways to say "thank you" and acknowledge your contribution.
-You can add events to get more exposure, you can add your funding agencies, own blog posts and present your team and publications.
+You can add events to get more exposure, you can add your funding agencies, own blog posts, and present your team and publications.
 To add your side please see this [example pull- request](https://github.com/usegalaxy-eu/website/pull/405).

 ## Building

-This website is jekyll based and can be build as every other jekyll page.
+This website is jekyll based and can be built like every other jekyll page.

-If you have conda around and no jekyll setup, we do provide a Makefile that sets up and conda environment, with all what you need.
+If you have conda around and no jekyll setup, we do provide a Makefile that sets up and conda environment, with all that you need.

 ```console
 make install